denis-tingaikin/go-header/README.md

 limitations under the License.
 ```
 ## Step 3
 You are ready!
-Execute `go-header` from the root of the project.
+Execute `go-header {FILES}` from the root of the project.